dabbler0/hack-per-day/_posts/2014-04-13-autoannotate-(latin).md

   *UPDATE*: Of course, Koding's VMs are for development purpose only and are not production machines.
 Koding turns off a VM after 15 minutes; I need to manually turn it back on (and I'm pretty sure having a bot do that violates EULA).
 Anyway, so you probably won't be able to see the demo unless I'm looking at it at the same time.
 I'm shopping around for a better hosting service.

   *UPDATE*: A lot of my Latin classmates want to use this tool, so I'm going to host it on the Exeter Computing Club servers.
 I don't want to sit on port 80 there, though, so I'll have to write a simple proxy script to serve at the front for now.
 The demo should be readily accessible.

+  *UPDATE* The Exeter Computing Club servers go down too frequently to be really usable, so now it's on my Amazon AWS EC2 instance.

   I may want to actually port Words to CoffeeScript sometime later, but that will require me to either learn more Latin or learn Ada, which is more of a "week" thing than a "couple hours".